imprvhub/mcp-status-observer/README.md

 - "Is OpenAI experiencing any outages at the moment?"
 - "What's the current status of LinkedIn?"
 - "Pull Requests are down?
 What's the status of GitHub?"
+- "Can you tell me if Google's Gemini AI is experiencing any service disruptions or outages right now?"
 - "Show me the status of all major platforms"

 ## Troubleshooting